-The City can work with the nonprofit operators of these buildings on a voluntary basis to improve energy efficiency and implement sustainability measures.
-These efforts could save the nonprofits money or have other benefits.
-For example, the City can assist in setting up energy audits, share information about energy efficiency funding programs, or encourage the use of nonpetrochemical fertilizers at the golf course and athletic fields.
+The City can work with lessees on a voluntary basis to improve energy efficiency and implement sustainability measures.
+These efforts could save the lessees money or have other benefits.
+For example, the City can assist lessees in setting up energy audits, share information about energy efficiency funding programs, or encourage the use of non-petrochemical fertilizers at the golf course and athletic fields.